BONES OF THE FOOT ANATOMY

 GENERAL CHARACTERISTICS

-• The bones of the foot are organized into three main groups that work together to provide structure and functionality
+The bones of your foot are organized into three main groups that work together to provide structure and functionality.
+The tarsal bones form the posterior section of your foot.
+The metatarsal bones create the framework of your midfoot.
+The phalanges of the foot form your toes.

 TARSAL BONES